FlowLibs

 How do I request access to a gated flow?

 Sign in or create a free account, then click "Request access" on the flow detail page.
-We'll grant access to your account and send a download link for the managed solution zip.
+We'll grant access to your account and send a download link for the solution zip.

 Can my whole team share one account?